Table of Contents

 - Homosexual acts are an abomination unto the Lord!

-“Don’t judge,” they say, quoting Matthew 7:1.
-But they miss the fuller quote and context which is recorded in the Gospel of John:
+“Don’t judge,” you say, quoting Matthew 7:1.
+But you miss the fuller quote and context which is recorded in the Gospel of John:

 “Do not judge by appearances, but judge with right judgment.”